Child Sex Abuse Lawyer in Texas

 Defenses and Burden of Proof

 In certain cases, an individual that has been accused of committing an act of continuous child sexual abuse may be able to use certain defenses to the charges against them.
-It is important to consult with a criminal defense lawyer first as not all of the following defenses are applicable in every situation:
+It is important to consult with a child sexual abuse lawyer first as not all of the following defenses are applicable in every situation:

 - Mistaken Identity